yellowmessenger/documentation/docs/cookbooks/voice-as-channel/OBcampaign/introOBC.md

 ### Target audience for flow campaign

-* You can easily configure and automate your outbound campaigns by integrating with your existing customer data through **User360**.
+* You can configure and automate your outbound campaigns by integrating with your existing customer data through [User360](https://docs.yellow.ai/docs/platform_concepts/engagement/cdp/overview).
-* You can target specific segments or individuals with relevant messages.
+* You can target specific [segments](https://docs.yellow.ai/docs/platform_concepts/engagement/cdp/user_data_segments/segments_overview) or individuals with relevant messages.
+* Flows designed on Engage flow campaign are targeted towards the users on user360 (not to all the bot users).

 -------